2014 Election Season

 THIS WEB PAGE IS IN THE PROCESS OF BEING UPDATED FOR THE 2014 ELECTION SEASON.
 ANY DATES/DEADLINES LISTED ARE NOT ACCURATE UNLESS 2014 IS SPECIFICALLY REFERENCED.

 Sign up here for our mailing lists to stay up to date with us this election cycle.
 Candidates, this will be especially useful for you.

 Visit ASSU Voter Guide and fill out the declaration of intent for your special fee group (and begin petitioning, if applicable).
 Now is the time to start!
-All Declarations and Petitions are due on March 1st (extended to March 8th for candidates).
+All Declarations and Petitions are due on March 9th at 11:59 PM.
 View it online http://petitions.stanford.edu.

 ASSU Candidates Information